BHSEC Queens Academic Program and Grading Policies

 In their last two years at BHSEC, students are encouraged to explore a variety of fields and to build their skills as independent thinkers, as critical readers, researchers and writers, and to prepare to transition smoothly into a four-year college of their choice.
 Students select from the college courses offered each semester in the College Course Guide.
 Sample course guides from previous years are available on our website.

 This grading policy applies to all high school students at BHSEC Queens.
 It will be reviewed and updated annually and emailed to families in the beginning of each school year.
 Updated versions and Spanish and Bengali translations will be posted on our school website.
 The Academic Honesty Policy is also an integral part of the grading policy in that students receive an F on any assignment or assessment when the Academic Honesty Policy in not followed, and receives an F in a course if the Policy is not followed three or more times during a student’s time at BHSEC Queens.
+We have a Revised Academic Honesty Policy in effect during our remote learning period.

 As an indication of academic performance, students receive quarterly reports of letter grades for each course taken, as well as written narratives describing course objectives, the student’s success in meeting them, and suggestions for how to address particular difficulties.
 More extensive narrative feedback is provided to high school students at the midterm and to college students at the semester’s end.
 Students receive paper copies of their report cards in their Advisories.
 Midterm grades are not grades of record, but are intended as indications to students of their progress and success in achieving the learning objectives of a course, along with suggestions for improvement.
 Narratives at the midterms will be more extensive for student in our high school program.
 End-of-term narratives will be more extensive for our college students.